What Is Inflammation & How to Reduce It In Your Body

-A completely natural compound that has been embraced by long-lived cultures for thousands of years, Colloidal Silver is derived from an electro-magnetic process that pulls microscopic particles from a rod of silver into a liquid.
+A natural compound that has been embraced as an anti-inflammatory for thousands of years, colloidal silver is derived from an electro-magnetic process that pulls microscopic particles from silver into a liquid.

-Colloidal Silver is known to quickly subdue inflammation, promote faster healing and is also effective at controlling infections, both internally and externally.
+Colloidal Silver is known to help subdue inflammation, stimulate healing and is also effective at controlling infections, both internally and externally.

 Since the earliest dynasties of Egypt, pure plant essential oils have proven to be extremely effective natural remedies for treating inflammation through aromatic use and topical application.

-Known as “The Mother of Essential Oils, Lavender Pure Essential Oil can benefit inflammation from infections and injuries by helping to soothe and relieve muscle, joint and other body aches and pains.
+Known as “The Mother of Essential Oils", Lavender Essential Oil can help ease inflammation due to infections and injuries, by helping to soothe and relieve muscle, joint and other body aches and pains.

-Especially good for inflammatory conditions like rheumatoid arthritis, osteoarthritis and muscle injuries, Eucalyptus Pure Essential Oil is also a head-clearing, refreshing, invigorating, respiratory system decongesting and cleansing plant oil that can reduce inflammation and spasms, as well as act as an analgesic (pain reliever).
+Especially good for inflammatory conditions such as rheumatoid arthritis, osteoarthritis and muscle injuries, Eucalyptus Essential Oil is also a head-clearing, decongestant plant oil that supports the respiratory system, as well as acting as an analgesic (pain reliever).

-Containing the cell-targeting phenolic diterpene “Carnosoal”, Rosemary Pure Essential Oil is an effective remedy for reducing inflammation as it stimulates circulation, increases blood flow to muscles decreasing swelling and soothing pain in the process.
+Rosemary Essential Oil is an effective remedy for reducing inflammation, as it stimulates circulation, increases blood flow to muscles, whilst decreasing swelling and soothing pain in the process.

 How to Use Essential Oils for Inflammation

-Due to their strength and potency, most pure essential oils need to be diluted before use with a carrier oil such as Fractionated Coconut Oil, or other oils with anti-inflammatory properties such as jojoba or avocado before being applied topically to the skin.
+Due to their strength and potency, it is good practice to dilute essential oils with a "carrier oil" such as Fractionated Coconut Oil before being applied topically to the skin.

-For joint inflammation, most medicinal and therapeutic benefits from essential oils can be gained from using them with massages, hot baths as well as in conjunction with warm/cold compresses.
+For joint inflammation, many of the therapeutic benefits of essential oils can be gained by incorporating them into massage oils, by adding them to hot bath soaks and using them in conjunction with warm/cold compresses.

 Feed Your Emotions

-The ancients always knew it and recent research is confirming that there’s a definite relationship between feeling positive emotions and health, wellness and healing in the body.
+There is a definite relationship between positive emotions and health, wellness and healing in the body.

-In addition to eating more anti-inflammatory foods ensure you're including these important lifestyle steps:
+In addition to eating an anti-inflammatory diet, ensure that you're including these important lifestyle steps each day:

-- Drink clean fresh water each day (2 litres minimum)
+- Drink clean fresh water (2 litres minimum)

 - Make time to follow your passions.